maria-t7/maria-t7/README.md

 ### 🙋‍♀️ About Me

-- 🎓 3rd year Computer Science & Engineering student at **KUET**, Bangladesh
+- 🎓 3rd year Electronics and Communication Engineering student at **KUET**, Bangladesh
 - 🤖 Self-learning **Machine Learning** from the ground up — focused on deep conceptual understanding
 - 🌐 Also learning **Web Development** on the side (HTML, CSS, JS)
 - 🔭 Currently exploring the AI world with ML,DL and NLP projects